project-xavier/xavier-integration/README.md

 1. once the import has finished, click the `Build & Install` button from the upper right `Build` menu
 1. once the build has been successfully done, click on the `Deploy` button

+# Development

+## How to deploy local code to local OKD instance
+build an image with your local code:

+`mvn -gs ./configuration/settings.xml clean package fabric8:deploy -DskipTests`

+once the it finishes, the deployment of a new integration pod to run the new image will start automatically in your OKD instance

+**NOTE: Do not use this method for deploying your code to production.**

 # Manage

 ## PostgreSQL